oracle-livelabs/database/create-tables-nosql-database/run-sample-application/run-sample-application.md

   </copy>
   ```

-   With the above command, npm will create node_modules directory in the current directory.
+   With the above command, npm creates the `node_modules` directory in the current directory.

    Another option is to install the SDK globally: